jtayler/trusted/README.md

 1. The route extracts the `username` parameter from the request URL and the `userId` from the session.
 2. It then queries the database to retrieve the user's data using their `username`.
-3. If an error occurs during the database query, the server responds with a `500 Internal Server Error` status code and a message explaining the error.
-If the user is not found, the server responds with a `404 Not Found` status code and a message indicating that the user was not found.
-4. If the user is found, the route checks their `switch_state` property.
+3. If the user is found, the route checks their `switch_state` property.
 If it is set to `true`, the route constructs a URL to fetch the user's profile data from the TruAnon API.
 It includes the `username` and `service` parameters, as well as the `Authorization` header, which is set to a private key.
-5. The route then calls the `fetch` function to make a GET request to the TruAnon API using the constructed URL and the `tokenOptions` object that contains the `Authorization` header.
+4. The route then calls the `truanon.com/api/get_profile?id=[YOUR_USERNAME]&service=[YOUR_SERVICENAME]` function to make a GET request to the TruAnon API using the constructed URL and the `tokenOptions` object that contains the `Authorization` header.

 ## Route 2: Get User Token